-ABC shows (so far): $100,000 Pyramid, 20/20, 20/20: In an Instant, Alex Inc., America’s Funniest Home Videos, American Housewife, American Idol, The Bachelor, The Bachelor Winter Games, The Bachelorette, Black-ish, Celebrity Family Feud, Child Support, The Crossing, Dancing with the Stars, Designated Survivor, Fresh off the Boat, The Goldbergs, The Good Doctor, The Great American Baking Show, The Great Christmas Light Fight, Grey’s Anatomy, How to Get Away with Murder, Kevin (Probably) Saves the World, The Last Defense, Marvel’s Agents of SHIELD, Marvel’s Inhumans, Match Game, The Mayor, The Middle, Modern Family, Once Upon a Time, Scandal, Shark Tank, Speechless, Splitting Up Together, Station 19, Take Two, Ten Days in the Valley, To Tell The Truth, The Toy Box and What Would You Do.
+ABC shows (so far): $100,000 Pyramid, 20/20, 20/20: In an Instant, Alex Inc., America’s Funniest Home Videos, American Housewife, American Idol, The Bachelor, The Bachelor Winter Games, The Bachelorette, Black-ish, Celebrity Family Feud, Child Support, The Crossing, Dancing with the Stars, Deception, Designated Survivor, For the People, Fresh Off the Boat, The Goldbergs, The Gong Show, The Good Doctor, The Great American Baking Show, The Great Christmas Light Fight, Grey’s Anatomy, How to Get Away with Murder, Kevin (Probably) Saves the World, The Last Defense, Marvel’s Agents of SHIELD, Marvel’s Inhumans, Match Game, The Mayor, The Middle, Modern Family, Once Upon a Time, The Proposal, Quantico, Roseanne, Scandal, Shark Tank, Speechless, Splitting Up Together, Station 19, Take Two, Ten Days in the Valley, To Tell The Truth, The Toy Box and What Would You Do.

-There’s lots of data that network execs looks at when deciding whether to renew or cancel a TV series but ratings are the major ingredient.
+There’s lots of data that network execs look at when deciding whether to renew or cancel a TV series but ratings are the major ingredient.
 These charts will be updated daily, as new ratings data becomes available.

 A couple of notes about these charts: